 What does getting 3D scanned custom orthotics involve?

 At North Florida Foot & Ankle Specialists, getting 3D scanned custom orthotics begins with an in-office exam and review of your health history.
 During the exam, your provider asks about your symptoms, gently presses on your feet and ankles to determine the source of your discomfort, and orders diagnostic imaging.

 Your provider also has you walk around the room so they can observe your gait and posture and determine how your hips move.

 After gathering the necessary information, your provider takes 3D scans of both feet using a high-tech device.
 Then, they send your scans to a podiatry lab that designs and manufactures your custom orthotics.
 When your orthotics are ready, you return to North Florida Foot & Ankle Specialists and try them on.

 What if my 3D scanned custom orthotics don’t relieve my symptoms?

 If you get 3D scanned custom orthotics and they fail to ease your symptoms, contact North Florida Foot & Ankle Specialists right away.
 Orthotics are typically very comfortable and shouldn’t rub against or irritate your feet.

-To see if you’re a candidate for 3D scanned custom orthotics, make an appointment at North Florida Foot & Ankle Specialists by calling the nearest office or clicking the online booking feature today.
+To see if you’re a candidate for 3D scanned custom orthotics, make an appointment at North Florida Foot & Ankle Specialists by calling the nearest office today.